 The default review time is 2 seconds.
-The review function can be set to [Off] or changed to any time in the range of 2 to 10 seconds in one-second increments.
+You can set the review time for an image to [Off], a range between 2 and 10 seconds, or [Hold].

-Changing Resolution/Compression Settings 🖸 💌
+Changing Resolution/Compression Settings 🗖 💌

-Shooting Mode 🚺 🕼 🚯 🕅 🔛 😭 🎆 🕼 💷
+Shooting Mode 🚺 🕼 🕅 🕅 🖓 🎊 🕼 🔗 🕼 🖃

 You can change the compression (excluding movies) and resolution settings to suit the purpose of the image you are about to shoot.